JK Wedding Entrance Dance: Parodies and media

 "I grew up dancing and I danced in college.
 It was something I always wanted to do.
 I wanted to dance in on the wedding.
 And Kevin jumped in on board."

 Peterson and Heinz appeared on The Today Show on July 25, 2009, to talk about the video.
 The entire wedding party re-created the wedding entrance dance on stage live the next day.

 In Australia, the remaining contestants plus guests recreated the wedding dance on Dancing with the Stars.

 The wedding dance was recreated in the "Niagara" episode of U.S. TV series The Office.
 All main characters, except the bride and groom themselves, participated in the dance down the aisle.
 According to Peterson and Heinz, they had no idea the show was going to recreate their wedding dance, and "nearly passed out" when they saw it.

 The Nevada Humane Society in Reno has produced a video take-off, celebrating the adoption of a dog from the shelter, to tie in with their campaign to find "Forever Homes" for animals.
 NHS officials tell the Reno Gazette Journal the video has gotten 40,000 hits on their website at nevadahumanesociety.org since posting the video July 22, 2010.

-On April 15, 2011, T-Mobile uploaded a video parody of the JK Wedding Entrance Dance portraying the wedding of Prince William and Kate Middleton weeks before the actual Royal Wedding.
+On April 15, 2011, T-Mobile uploaded a video parody of the JK Wedding Entrance Dance portraying the wedding of Prince William and Catherine Middleton weeks before the actual Royal Wedding.
 The music used for the choreography was East 17's "House of Love".
-The video, which was shot in London, had portrayed mostly recognized personalities related to the actual Royal Wedding such as Rowan Williams (the Archbishop of Canterbury who conducted the Royal Wedding marriage ceremony), The Duke of Edinburgh (William's grandfather), The Queen (William's grandmother), Michael and Carole Middleton (Kate's parents), The Prince of Wales and Duchess of Cornwall (William's father, son of the Queen, and step-mother), Pippa Middleton (Kate's sister and bridesmaid), Prince Harry (William's brother and best man), Prince William and Kate Middleton (now the Duke and Duchess of Cambridge).
-T-Mobile stated in their video's YouTube account, "lifesforsharing", that they wished William and Kate a long and happy marriage.
+The video, which was shot in London, had portrayed mostly recognized personalities related to the actual Royal Wedding such as Rowan Williams (the Archbishop of Canterbury who conducted the Royal Wedding marriage ceremony), the Duke of Edinburgh (William's grandfather), the Queen (William's grandmother), Michael and Carole Middleton (Catherine's parents), the Prince of Wales and Duchess of Cornwall (William's father, son of the Queen, and step-mother), Pippa Middleton (Catherine's sister and bridesmaid), Prince Harry (William's brother and best man), Prince William and Catherine Middleton (now the Prince and Princess of Wales).
+T-Mobile stated in their video's YouTube account, "lifesforsharing", that they wished William and Catherine a long and happy marriage.